Boundary Dam Carbon Capture and Storage

 PRIMARY STORAGE OPTION: Enhanced oil recovery

 STORAGE FORMATION AND DEPTH: Weyburn Oil Unit – oil-bearing formation at 1.5 km / 1 mile depth

-A portion of the captured CO2 will be transported to the Aquistore project – Winnipeg and Deadwood formations at 3.4 km / 2.1 mile depth
+A portion of the captured CO2 is transported to the Aquistore project – Winnipeg and Deadwood formations at 3.4 km / 2.1 mile depth

 TRANSPORTATION TYPE: Pipeline (onshore to onshore)

 TRANSPORTATION DISTANCE TO STORAGE SITE (LENGTH OF PIPELINE): 66 km / 41 miles to the Weyburn Oil Unit; 2 km / 1.2 miles to the Aquistore project

 SaskPower is the principal electric utility in Saskatchewan, Canada.
 SaskPower has a total available generating capacity of around 4,400 megawatts (MW), including approximately 3,500 MW available from the company's own facilities (three coal–fired base load facilities, five natural gas–fired facilities, seven hydroelectric facilities and two wind power facilities).
 SaskPower also buys-in generating capacity of around 900 MW available through long-term power purchase agreements with independent power producers.

-Boundary Dam is the largest of the coal–fired facilities and the largest project in the history of SaskPower.
-At the end of 2013 (following the retirement of Unit 1 in May 2013 and refurbishment of Unit 3 with carbon capture), Boundary Dam had five operating units with a net generating capacity of around 670 MW (coming from production unit Nos.
+Boundary Dam is the largest of the coal–fired facilities with a net generating capacity of around 670 MW (coming from production unit Nos.
 3-6, with units 1 and 2 being decommissioned in 2013 and 2014 respectively).
-The coal feedstock for the plant is mined about 13 km / 7.8 miles from the plant.
+The coal feedstock for the plant is mined about 13 km / 8 miles from the plant.